-Because of the power and area requirements for GHz I/O design, the analog portion of the circuits is under constant pressure to be scaled down.
-As a process variation removal technique, the calibration and trimming become widely adopted.
-That leads to more digitally-assisted analog design implementations, which means more on-chip self-calibrations or trimming based on test are required.
+8. Calibration firmware-Because of the power and area requirements for GHz I/O design, the analog portion of the circuits are under constant pressure to be scaled down.
+That leads to more digitally assisted analog design implementations, which means more on-chip self calibrations are required.
+Some adaptive equalization schemes use firmware.
 This has created a new test requirement - testing the robustness of the calibration firmware.
-The performance related to trimming also positioned the testing charter from defect detection into a new dimension of performance guarantee process.
-In other words, it is not only "design for testability" but also "test for design performance".